 Tomatoes give an umami flavour to cooking and are consumed in many ways including raw in salads or cooked dishes, sauces, salads and even drinks.
 Tomatoes and tomato products can be found in a large number of processed foods.

 Tomato allergies are extremely rare despite the increase in tomatoes and tomato-based products throughout the world.
-A person with a tomato allergy is also likely to experience allergic reactions with other items from the nightshade family, including potatoes, tobacco, and aubergine.
+This allergy is likely to occur when a person comes in touch with the food.
+People with a tomato allergy are also likely to experience allergic reactions with other items from the nightshade family, including potatoes, tobacco, and aubergine.
 Those with a tomato allergy will sometimes also have a cross-reaction to latex and latex products (latex-fruit syndrome).

 Tomatoes are a major source of the antioxidant lycopene, which has been linked to various health benefits, including reduced risk of heart disease and cancer.
 They are also considered a good source of vitamin C, potassium, folate, and vitamin K and represent a key contributor to the modern diet.